cbcrg/tcoffee/docs/tcoffee_manual.rst

 Estimating the diversity in your alignment
 ------------------------------------------
-It is easy to measure the level of diversity within your multiple sequence alignment.
-Will output all the pairwise identities, as well as the average level of identity between each sequence and the others.
-You can sort and grep in order to select the sequences you are interested in.
+It is easy to measure the level of diversity within your MSA with the **-output** option of **seq_reformat**, it will output all the pairwise identities, as well as the average level of identity between each sequence and the others.
+There are two possibilities given that your input are unaligned sequences or not: **-output sim_idscore** realign your sequences pairwise so it can accept unaligned or aligned sequences alike; **-output sim** computes the identity using the sequences as they are in your input file so it is only suited for MSAs.
+You can after redirect, sort and grep the output in order to select the sequences you are interested in.

 ::